Reconfigurable Multifunctional Metasurfaces Employing Hybrid Phase-Change Plasmonic Architecture: Structure design, functional materials, and underlying physics

-where $\theta$ is the incidence angle, n is the grating diffraction order, and $\beta$ is the wavenumber of the propagating mode along the interface of the gold substrate.
-A simple inspection of the symmetric mode profile in Figure \ref{fig.reflection and profiles}(d) confirms such a mode roots in the two-way propagation of the excited SPPs (PR-SPPs) which tunnel into the GST nanostipe.
-It is worth mentioning that the diffraction from the sharp edges of individual nanoribbons can provide the extra momentum required to generate PR-SPPs under the normal excitation \cite{pors2013efficient,doi:10.1021/acsphotonics.7b00959}.
-Moreover, Figure \ref{fig.reflection and profiles} (c) and (d) verifies that PR-SPPs do not have similar enhancement and localization degree of SR-SPPs primarily because nanoribbons only perturb the incoming light with slightly confined field in the GST nanostripe.
-In this case, the absorption phenomenon is mostly related to the Ohmic losses of the metallic back-reflector.
-In the Supplementary section, we justify the presence of the aforementioned modes by further investigating the evolvement of resonances upon modification of structures geometrical parameters and the angle of the excitation.
+where $\theta$ is the incidence angle (with respect to the normal line), $q$ is the grating diffraction order, and $\beta$ is the wavenumber of the propagating mode along the interface of the Au back reflector.
+A simple inspection of the symmetric mode profile in Figure \ref{fig.reflection and profiles}(b) confirms that the PR-SPP mode roots in the two-way propagation of the excited SPPs, which tunnel into the GST nanostripe.
+It is worth mentioning that the diffraction from the sharp edges of the individual Au nanoribbons can provide the extra momentum required to generate the PR-SPP under the normal excitation (i.e., $\theta=0$) \cite{pors2013efficient,doi:10.1021/acsphotonics.7b00959}.
+Moreover, Figures \ref{fig.reflection and profiles}(a) and \ref{fig.reflection and profiles}(b) verify that PR-SPPs do not have similar enhancement and localization degree to those of SR-SPPs primarily because Au nanoribbons only perturb the incoming light with slightly confined field in GST nanostripes.
+In this case, the absorption is mostly caused by the Ohmic loss of the metallic back reflector.
+In the Supporting Information, we justify the presence of the aforementioned modes by further investigating the evolution of resonances upon modification of the geometrical parameters of the metasurface and the angle of incidence.

-Considering the characteristics of two fundamental modes, we carry out full-wave simulations to investigate the evolution of the complex reflection coefficient representing the optical behavior of metastructures.
-For the sake of brevity, we assume the MRA as a closed optical system that limits the energy exchange through a channel.
-Basically, the total reflected complex field is governed by the non-resonant and resonant responses of the structure represented by \cite{park2016dynamic}
+Considering the characteristics of two fundamental modes of the metasurface in Figure \ref{fig.3D perspective}, we carry out full-wave simulations to investigate the evolution of the complex reflection coefficient representing the optical behavior of the metasurface.
+For the sake of brevity, we assume the metasurface as a closed optical system that limits the energy exchange through a channel.
+Basically, the total reflection coefficient (r$_{\textrm{tot},L_{c}}$) is governed by the non-resonant and resonant responses of the structure represented by \cite{park2016dynamic}